department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/Content.md

 ### Capitalization

 - Screen names (e.g. Home, Profile, Vaccine Records) are title case.
+With the new navigation design we will be [moving to sentence case for screen titles](https://github.com/department-of-veterans-affairs/va-mobile-app/issues/2575).
 - All other headings in the app are sentence case.

 ### Times and time zones